ASCII13/BotClub/README.en-US.md

 - Optimize interaction and Visual effects.

 ## Update Log
+### 2021-01-05
+You can see popular searches when focus search-bar.

 ### 2020-12-31
-1. You can see historical shared articles and cancel sharing.
+You can see historical shared articles and cancel sharing.

 ### 2020-12-16
 1. Add page loading when request.